Last Updated: 12/27/19 | December 27th, 2019

 Resorts cost hundreds (and sometimes thousands) of dollars per night — and that doesn’t even include food!
 To many people, the Maldives is an unreachable dream.

-But what if I told you that you can easily stay in the Maldives for less than the price of a night at a luxury resort?
+But what if I told you that you can stay in the Maldives for less than the price of a night at a luxury resort?

 While the Maldives is known for its luxury resorts and over-the-top pampering, it’s also possible to enjoy an affordable trip to this paradise.